-I would still consider myself a newbie at blogging.
+I would still consider myself a newbie at blogging and a newbie at using Pinterest.
 Back in 2015 when I first launched this blog I had no idea what I was doing (I still don’t).
 Everyday I learn a new thing, whether thats from my own research or learning from other bloggers.
 One thing I have learned to utilise is Pintrest.
 I didn’t even give it a second thought on how it could help grow my blog.
 But it makes sense now I understand.

 In this blog post I aim to share my little bit of knowledge on how to use Pintrest to help your blog grow.
 So let’s get started!